papagorgio23/AISports_Chatbot/data/nlu.md

 - I want your [boyd](name)
 - what home recipes do you have
 - Can I have an AI dog
+- Whats 2+2?
+- what do you think of siri?

 ## intent:sign_up
 - of course!
 How can I sign up